emerald-dao/beginner-dapp-course/chapter3.0/day3/README.md

 ## Interacting with our Contract

-Now that we deployed our contract to testnet, we can interact with it in our terminal using the FLOW CLI.
+Now that we deployed our contract to testnet, we can interact with it in our terminal using the Flow CLI.

 ### Reading our Greeting